HarshKapadia2/networking/homa.md

     -   Please refer to [the 'Streaming vs Messages' section](#streaming-vs-messages).
 -   Connection orientation
     -   Connections are not the best inside the Data Center, because each application might have hundreds or thousands of them and that causes overheads in space and time.
+        -   Techniques such as [Delayed ACKs](https://medium.com/@gonzalo.cloud/what-is-delayed-ack-and-how-can-it-be-a-bottleneck-in-your-network-77a7ecf7bb0b) have to be used to reduce packet overheads.
     -   Keeping aside packet buffer space and application level state, 2000 bytes of state data has to be maintained for every TCP socket.
     -   Connection setup takes up one Round Trip Time (RTT).
 -   Bandwidth sharing (Fair scheduling)